simonz19/koa-mock/README.md

 ### mock datas construction

-here is the regulation, each level except `endpoint` of your api path should be a folder below `mock` dir, and a `index.json` file which is for mock data should be in the folder of last level , for example:
+here is the constraint, each level except `endpoint` of your api path should be a folder below `mock` dir, and a `index.json` file which is for mock data should be in the folder of last level , for example:

 'http://localhost:8080/api/biz-all/search/list'